AdaMC2212/3P-Mahjong-Calculator/README.md

 🔗 **Live Demo:** [3p-mahjong-calculator.vercel.app](https://3p-mahjong-calculator.vercel.app)

-## 🚀 Features
+## 🀄 Key Features & Functions

-* **Automated Scoring:** Instantly calculates the total payout/loss for each player based on hand value and win type (Self-draw vs. Discard).
-* **3-Player Support:** Specifically tailored for the 3-player format, accounting for the absence of the North seat and other rule variations.
-* **Settlement Management:** Tracks the "amount" or monetary equivalent for settlements between players.
+### 🧮 Smart Scoring Engine
+* **3-Player Logic:** specifically tuned for 3-player Mahjong variants (removing the North wind player), ensuring accurate point calculations that standard 4-player calculators miss.
+* **Win Type Detection:** Differentiates between **Self-Draw (Zimo)** and **Discard (Ron)**, automatically adjusting payouts (e.g., in Zimo, both losing players pay; in Ron, only the discarder pays).
+* **Fan/Tai Support:** Flexible input allows you to calculate scores based on your specific house rules (supports standard Fan/Tai limits).

+### 💸 Automated Settlement
+* **Instant Net Calculation:** No need for manual math—instantly see exactly how much each player wins or loses after every hand.
+* **Session Tracking:** Keeps a running total of the session, so you can easily settle debts at the end of the game without writing scores on paper.

+### 📱 User Experience
+* **Mobile-First Design:** Large, friendly buttons and inputs designed for quick entry on a phone while at the Mahjong table.
-* **User-Friendly Interface:** Clean and responsive design for easy input during gameplay.
+* **Reset & Undo:** Quickly reset the round or clear data to start fresh.
+Clean and responsive design for easy input during gameplay.

 ## 🛠️ Tech Stack